SAN FRANCISCO’s BEST ●Attractions●Museums

 The collection of historic ships berthed along the San Francisco waterfront is the largest (by weight) in the world.

-●Hyde Street Pier 2905 Hyde St./Jefferson St. Fee.
+●Hyde Street Pier 2905 Hyde St./Jefferson St. Pier free; vessels fee.
 The vessels moored on this scenic pier represent the late 19th century--a time of rapid growth for San Francisco begun by the 1849 Gold Rush and an era during which the city was an important shipping center.
 Visitors can board four:

 image courtesy of venue

 Balclutha A Cape Horn sailing ship built in Scotland in 1886, this 301-foot steel-hulled merchant ship carried whiskey, wool, and rice, but mainly coal, to San Francisco.
 On her return sailing to Europe she carried grain from California.
 Typical of Victorian British merchant ships, she is described colorfully by the men who sailed her as a “blue water, square-rigged, lime juice windbag.”
 She is the last of the Cape Horn fleet and ended her sailing career as an Alaskan salmon ship.
 She opened to the public in 1955.